Daily High to Daily Low: Is It Safe to Buy Costco Wholesale Corporation (COST)?

-Costco Wholesale Corporation (NASDAQ:COST) went up by 2.68% from its latest closing price compared to the recent 1-year high of $571.49.
-The company’s stock price has collected 7.97% of gains in the last five trading sessions.
-MarketWatch.com reported on 01/28/22 that Walmart, Costco and other big-box stores in Canada begin enforcing vaccine mandates, and some shoppers aren’t buying it
+Costco Wholesale Corporation (NASDAQ:COST) went up by 1.47% from its latest closing price compared to the recent 1-year high of $571.49.
+The company’s stock price has collected 1.30% of gains in the last five trading sessions.
+Barron’s reported on 02/07/22 that Costco Could Be Laying Groundwork for a New CEO, Says Analyst

 Is It Worth Investing in Costco Wholesale Corporation (NASDAQ :COST) Right Now?